pyne/pyne/docs/devsguide/vnv.rst

 In order to be declared V&V compliant, a module must meet the criteria described below.
 These V&V criteria are internal to PyNE, but they were developed by adapting other QA criteria important within the nuclear engineering field.
-First, the Nuclear Regulatory Commission (NRC) endorses the American Society of Mechanical Engineers (ASME) NQA-1-2008/NQA-1a-2009 quality assurance standard for the licensing of power plants and reprocessing facilities.
+The Nuclear Regulatory Commission (NRC) endorses the American Society of Mechanical Engineers (ASME) NQA-1-2008/NQA-1a-2009 quality assurance standard for the licensing of power plants and reprocessing facilities.
 Since PyNE, for the most part, is a library intended to be used as